Shahriar-Samir/Active-Edge-Client/README.md

 Active Edge is a full stack web project based on fitness-related services where any can get fitness training from expert trainers.

 # Key Features
 - Visitors can access public routes such as homepage, all classes page, trainers page, forum page, specific post page, login and signup page of the website.
+Anyone can subscribe newsletter.
-- There are three types of signed in user roles on this website.
+- There are three types of signed-in user roles on this website.
 These roles are admin, trainer, and member.
 Each has its own dashboard features and access routes.
-- An admin user can add or remove a trainer, approve or reject trainer applications from members, create a forum post, add a new class, see all the newsletter subscribers, and see the balance with the last six transactions and a Pie chart which compares between newsletter subscribers and paid members.
-- A Trainer user can add and remove service booking slots, and create new forum posts.
-- A member user can update his profile, apply to become a trainer, see previous trainer applications, book trainers, and give feedback.
+For example, Admin can accept, reject, remove a trainer see balance, etc. Trainer can add slots etc. A member can update their profile apply for trainer etc.
 - Server side and private routes have been secured with JWT Token.

 # Technologies used in this project